sugaryourcoffee/vimnote/doc/development-notes.md

 * calculate the width of each column
-* split each column value in multiple lines if neccessary so the column value fits into the column width
+* split each column value in multiple lines if neccessary so the column value fits into the column width.
+This one is a bit tricky so we further describe the approach
+    + split up each line's column into chunks and fill it up with spaces so it fits the column width
+    + determine the column with the most rows and concat each column row to one row.

 Now we have prepared the columns and are ready to create the table.